iam-kvvardhan/Kubernetes/Notes/Kubernetes-architecture.md

 | **Kube Proxy**        | 🕸️ The **Network Operator** | Manages communication — helps different Pods and services talk to each other.
 Handles networking and load balancing.                           |
 | **Container Runtime** | 🍳 The **Worker’s Tools**    | The actual engine that runs containers (like Docker or containerd).
 Software used to run containers |

+---

+🏗️ How They Work Together (The Daily Office Life)

+The CEO (you) gives an order:
+“Run 3 copies of my web app.”

+The Reception Desk (API Server) receives the request.

+The HR Manager (Scheduler) decides which departments (nodes) have space.

+The Team Leaders (Kubelets) in those nodes tell their workers to start the containers.

+The Operations Manager (Controller) keeps checking:
+“Are all 3 copies running?” — If one fails, it replaces it.

+The Network Operator (Kube Proxy) ensures everyone can communicate internally.